 By referring people to learn from your blog posts, you offload yourself from having to repeat difficult points

-Even if no one is reading your posts, blogging is a way for programmers to get their excitement and passion on technology topics out of their chest.
+Even if no one is reading your posts, blogging is a way for techies to get their excitement and passion on technology topics out of their chest.
 After all, it can be unhealthy to bottle up emotions.

 Build a portfolio